ExtendRealityLtd/VRTK/DOCUMENTATION.md

 The ProcessFixedUpdate method runs in every FixedUpdate on the Interactable Object whilst it is being grabbed by a secondary controller.

-#### ProcessUpdate/0
+#### OnDropAction/0

-  > `public abstract void ProcessUpdate();`
+  > `public virtual void OnDropAction()`

   * Parameters
    * _none_
   * Returns
    * _none_

-The ProcessUpdate method runs in every Update on the Interactable Object whilst it is being grabbed by a secondary controller.
+The OnDropAction method is executed when the current grabbed object is dropped and can be used up to clean up any secondary grab actions.

 ---